Azure/azure-sdk/docs/android/design.md

 | `list<noun>`     |                   | Items                   | Return list of items.
 Returns empty list if no items exist.                                                            |
 | `<noun>Exists`   | key               | `boolean`               | Return `true` if the item exists.                                                                                      |

-{% include requirement/MUST id="android-service-client-verb-prefix" %} use the verb as as prefix for the method name when object(s) the action will apply to or return is unclear.
-For example, prefer `storageBlobClient.listContainers()` rather than `storageBlobClient.list()`.

 {% include requirement/SHOULD id="android-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
 For example, Java developers prefer `list` operations over `getAll` operations.

-{% include requirement/MUSTNOT id="android-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
-Let the fact the user has an instance of an 'async client' provide this context.
+{% include requirement/MUST id="android-service-client-verb-prefix" %} use the verb as as prefix for the method name when object(s) the action will apply to or return is unclear.
+For example, prefer `storageBlobClient.listContainers()` rather than `storageBlobClient.list()`.

+{% include requirement/MUST id="android-service-client-vend-prefix" %} prefix methods in clients that create or vend subclients with `get` and suffix with `Client`.
+For example, `container.getBlobClient()`.

 ##### Cancellation